lzrdGreen/Intermediate-Concepts-in-Python/README.md

 Pay attention to the magic method \_\_len__() defined in the parent class: it is a special method used to return the length of an object.
 It is called automatically when the built-in len() function is invoked on an object.

 **Multiple Inheritence**

 To demonstrate multiple inheritance using the provided example, a new class was created that inherits from both the Stack and Deque classes.
 This new class  inherit methods from both parent classes, allowing it to exhibit behavior from both.
 I have no idea where such a beast can be useful but it's a demonstration.
 It might be tempting to build a family of Tree classes with multiple inheritence but in practice it doesn't work well.

+### Regular Expressions
+The module re is built in Python (as math, unittest, collections, random, os and some others).
+Regular expressions, or RegEx/ regexp, are search queries of patterns in a text/string.
+You specify a pattern, the search result which you get are anything that match the pattern.
+Why is it useful?
+You can use it to process a text, for instance to replace a word to antother word in a long text, validate if an email looks correctly, or get a sequence of numbers looking like a phone number.
+(We deal with regular expressions in Python, though you may meet them elsewhere.)
+These are the first three examples in regex.py - run it!

+Right now it may look like nonsense, but we are going to master regex step-by-step.

+Most popular functions/ methods in re module are: split, compile, match, group, groups, search, start, end, findall, sub.
+We'll also give examples of wildcards, repetition qualifiers, escape characters.

+First, let's try to search a simple pattern in the text with re.search method.
+It returns re.Match object, the first match position is provided in span, all the next are ignored (use findall to get a list of all matches).
+If no match is found re.search returns None.

+You can use a dot to represent any character in the pattern.
+Use square brackets to list allowed characters like r"[aeiou]" is a pattern for vowels.
+For numerous other simple examples, just follow

+You may find a lot more in official Python documents.
+Please also take a look at this [w3school page](https://www.w3schools.com/python/python_regex.asp)

+I completed the Regex tutorial with a simple function to test if a variable name is allowed in Pythom.
+We just scratch the surface.
+There is a lot more (e.g. how to include special characters like /,\, (,[ etc in the pattern?) to learn by pracitce.
+If you can't figure out which Regex can be a good pattern for your task, ask a chatbot like ChatGPT, they are very good at this task!